OpenIndiana/oi-userland/README.md

   $ cd (your-workspace)/components
   $ gmake download

-</code></pre>
-<p>You can add parallelism to your builds by adding '-j (jobs)' to your gmake
+- You can add parallelism to your builds by adding '-j (jobs)' to your gmake command line arguments.
-  command line arguments.</p>
-<p>The gate should only incrementally build what it needs to based on what has
-  changed since you last built it.</p>
+- The gate should only incrementally build what it needs to based on what has changed since you last built it.